dotnet/docs/docs/csharp/tutorials/attributes.md

 [!code-csharp[Obsolete attribute example with parameters](../../../samples/snippets/csharp/tutorials/attributes/Program.cs#ObsoleteExample2)]

-The string is being passed as an argument to an `ObsoleteAttributes` constructor, just as if you were writing `var attr = new ObsoleteAttribute("some string")`.
+The string is being passed as an argument to an `ObsoleteAttribute` constructor, just as if you were writing `var attr = new ObsoleteAttribute("some string")`.

 Parameters to an attribute constructor are limited to simple types/literals: `bool, int, double, string, Type, enums, etc` and arrays of those types.
 You can not use an expression or a variable.
 You are free to use positional or named parameters.
-_There is a 'gotcha' here to watch out for: the C# compiler won't stop you from creating those parameters, it will only stop you from using them_.

 ## How to create your own attribute